lruepke/HTF_lecture/Summer2022/source/lectures/L03/FirstCase.rst

    Workflow illustrating the meshing process.

-:numref:`fig:figure_workflow_fig` illustrates the steps involved.
+The steps involved are shown in :numref:`fig:figure_workflow_fig` .
 Starting from an image, an stl file is created that is then used during the meshing process.
 Most of the steps will rely on paraview filters.

     #. start with an image (A).
     #. save it as a .vti file that is easily understood by Paraview.
 We use `porespy <https://porespy.org/>`_ for this step.